Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 We show quantitative results in Tables~\ref{tab:conditional} and \ref{tab:conditional_obj}.
 Overall, our approach achieves substantially better performance in generating realistic layouts, especially in the dining room and living room datasets.
-There are large margins between our models and the baseline models for FID, KID$\times0.001$ and CA \%, comparing images of synthesized layouts.
-As for object label distributions, there seems to be no large differences between the individual methods with respect to KL$\times0.01$.
-In fact, all methods have rather small KL values and the difference could be due to random sampling.
+There are large margins between our models and the baseline models for FID, KID$\times0.001$ and CA \%, when comparing images of synthesized layouts.
+As for object label distributions, there are no large differences between the individual methods with respect to KL$\times0.01$.
 In Table \ref{tab:conditional_obj}, there is a trade-off between keeping objects inside the boundary (low OOB\%) and maintaining minimal overlap (low IoU\%).
-Although DiffuScene achieves the lowest IoU\%, their models tend to place more objects outside the boundary than the others, which explains their sub-optimal performance in Table~\ref{tab:conditional}.
-Overall, our approach is still the best in terms of object placement that are compatible with other predicted objects and the floor boundary constraints.
+Although DiffuScene achieves the lowest IoU\%, their models tend to place more objects outside the boundary than other methods, which explains their sub-optimal performance in Table~\ref{tab:conditional}.
+Overall, our approach remains superior in terms of object placement, ensuring consistency between objects and compatibility with floor boundaries.

+\myParagraph{Ablation study} We start by ablating our main contribution, i.e. joint discrete-continuous diffusion.
+To this end, we first compare \algorithm (Mixed + PointNet) to a naive 2-stage approach (2-stage + PointNet).
+In the first stage we predict a set of object labels through discrete diffusion, which we then feed to the second stage to estimate their geometric attributes conditioned on the obtained semantic labels.
+For a fair comparison, we employ the same denoising architecture as in Fig.~\ref{fig:architecture} for both stages and only remove the unused feature encoder or extractor from each stage.
+The networks are trained independently.
+Overall, this 2-stage approach is less efficient and less mathematically principled, and therefore obtains significantly worse results across all metrics compared to \algorithm in Table~\ref{tab:conditional_ablation}.